tom-seddon/b2/README.md

 emulated user port.
 For more details, see the [BeebLink notes](./docs/BeebLink.md).

+## Non-volatile RAM

+The Master 128 has non-volatile RAM.
+If you're using an emulated Master 128, use `File` > `Save default NVRAM` to save the current non-volatile RAM state to the config file, so it'll be restored on the next run.

+The saved contents will also be restored on the next `File` > `Hard reset`, or when using `File` > `Change config' to change to a Master 128 config.

 ## Paste from clipboard

 Paste text from the clipboard to the BASIC prompt using `OSRDCH Paste`